More on me at theblaze.com slash Buck Sexton, the Blaze where I'm a host on TV and radio.

 Because let me tell you, if you could get a huge roster of all the government employees from some country that you view as at least in opposition to, if not an enemy of your own state, that's a pretty big win.

-That's kind of an effective thing to have and you can get their fingerprints too.
+That's kind of an effective thing to have.

 I wonder what you could do with that.

-And people say, oh well who knows what these hackers are going to do or where the hacker comes from.
+And people say, oh, well, who knows what these hackers are going to do or where the hacker comes from?

-Well if the hackers know what they have is valuable, you know what they can do?
+Well, if the hackers know what they have is valuable, you know what they can do?

-What no matter where they are in the world, they could always sell it to a foreign government, right?
+No matter where they are in the world, they could always sell it to a foreign government, right?

 It could be very, very valuable.